FIVE MOST SURPRISING FINDS

 NCES, U.S. Department of Education; IDEA Data, 2022

 Black students are two to three times more likely than white students to be classified as intellectually disabled or emotionally disturbed (NCES, U.S. Department of Education, 2022; Skiba et al., Exceptional Children, vol. 74, no. 3, 2008).
 These are the two special education categories most dependent on subjective judgment.
 They carry the most stigma.
-And they are most likely to result in removal from the regular classroom.
+And they most often result in removal from the regular classroom.

 The National Center for Education Statistics has documented this disparity for decades.
 It has widened and narrowed.
 But it has never disappeared.
-In many districts, it has grown more severe even as awareness has increased.
+In many districts, it has grown worse even as awareness has increased.

-Let us be precise about what these classifications mean in practice:
+Here is what these classifications mean in practice.

 The National Research Council concluded that the overrepresentation of minority students in special education was driven by systemic factors — including poverty, cultural mismatch, and referral bias — not by higher rates of actual disability.